-Not long ago, I had a particularly notable conversation with a very astute senior executive who intended no disrespect by suggesting, that the development, unraveling, assessment, and exploitation of IA’s is, through her lens, remains largely theoretical and not a practical exercise she could recommend engaging.
-I translated her remarks thusly; intangible assets lacked sufficient revenue – competitive advantage side (bottom line) application.
-I obviously disagree!
+Not long ago, I had a particularly memorable conversation with a very astute senior executive who…I presume, intended no disrespect by suggesting, that the development, unraveling, assessment, and exploitation of intangible assets is, through her lens, a largely theoretical, not practical exercise which she could not recommend as being useful.

 - need for effective stewardship, oversight, management, exploitation,

 and monetization of the assets.

 - forward-looking-thinking role for intangible assets in most every

 business initiative, process, and/or transactions.

 - unrelenting reality that conventional financial statements and

 balance sheets no longer convey an adequate, nor complete picture of

-a company’s entire (real) financial health absent fully addressing
+a company’s entire (real) financial health.

-• unique blends of know how-based assets that variously intersect to support specific (often proprietary) methodologies, processes, best practices, and information sharing infrastructures.
+- unique blends of know how-based assets that variously intersect to support specific (often proprietary) methodologies, processes, best practices, and information sharing infrastructures.
 Adapted by Michael D. Moberly from the experienced work of Weston Anson, CONSOR

-• interwoven – embedded processes, relationships, and operating culture in synchronized to market demands-conditions to differentiate businesses (in their market spaces-sectors) to create-deliver value, generate revenue, and build-sustain competitive advantages.
+- interwoven – embedded processes, relationships, and operating culture in synchronized to market demands-conditions to differentiate businesses (in their market spaces-sectors) to create-deliver value, generate revenue, and build-sustain competitive advantages.
 Adapted by Michael D. Moberly from the fine work of Michael Porter, Harvard Business School

-• economic benefits anchored in company processes, personnel, efficiencies, and/or programs that set a company apart from its competitors to create new and sustainable sources revenue and value.
+- economic benefits anchored in company processes, personnel, efficiencies, and/or programs that set a company apart from its competitors to create new and sustainable sources revenue and value.
 Michael D. Moberly

-• at the center of all business innovation; they come at the beginning as ideas, at the middle as processes, and at the end as commercialization and distribution channels.
+- at the center of all business innovation; they come at the beginning as ideas, at the middle as processes, and at the end as commercialization and distribution channels.
 Adapted by Michael D. Moberly from the many years of excellent work of Dr. Baruch Lev, NYU, Stearns School of Economics